Welcome to The Gentleman Stationer 2024 Holiday Gift Guide!

 Lochby Cases for the Writer on the Go.
 Lochby makes a wide range of durable, waxed canvas goods suitable for carrying stationery and more.
 While the Field Journal is what originally caught my eye, the Quattro Four-Pen Case, Tool Roll, and Venture Pouch are all excellent gift ideas, with the latter two useful for carrying more than stationery!

 High-Quality Bound Journals.
 Please, show people that there’s an entire world out there beyond Moleskine!
-If you know someone who loves the classic black leatherette notebook style, Rhodia’s webnotebook and the Quo Vadis Habana use quality French paper from the Rhodia-Clairefontaine mill that will handle fountain pen ink as well as most anything else you can throw at it.
+If you know someone who loves the classic black leatherette notebook style, the Endless Recorder, Rhodia Webnotebook, and the Quo Vadis Habana use quality French paper from the Rhodia-Clairefontaine mill that will handle fountain pen ink as well as most anything else you can throw at it.
 Baltimore, Maryland-based Write Notepads has some of the best paper on the market, and in addition to their range of excellent spiral notebooks and writing pads, these handsomely bound hardcover notebooks each have 160 pages of premium paper in lined or dot ruling, perfect for journaling, commonplacing, or note-taking with pretty much any writing instrument.
+Kakimori and Midori both offer fabric-bound hardcover journals that reflect Japanese artistry and tradition.

 High-end Highlighters and Annotation Tools.
 I tend to be an active reader who loves marginalia in both my books and my journals.
 I always keep special purpose pens and pencils on hand for underlining, highlighting, annotating, and taking notes on index cards.
 We stock a wide range of quality highlighter markers and pencils, including dual-tone and dual-tip highlighter markers, jumbo highlighter pencils from Caran d’Ache, and these Caran d’Ache Bicolor Pencils in Red/Blue, Red/Graphite and Yellow/Graphite.
+A new brand that specializes in this sort of annotation-friendly stationery is the Object Index brand from Japanese maker Kakimori.
 All of these make great gifts for readers, and especially for “commonplace bookers” who keep a separate journal of their reading.

 Stocking Stuffers and Smaller Gifts (Secret Santa, etc.)